-Appalachian seeks to admit students who are capable of mature, college-level work.
+Appalachian seeks to admit students who are capable of college-level work.
 As a state-supported institution, the University recognizes its obligation to provide educational opportunities to those who will benefit from them.
 Consideration of classroom space places a restriction on the number of students who can be admitted to the University.
 For this reason, students are requested to apply as soon as possible after the application is available the year preceding enrollment. (typically early August)

 Appalachian admits students at the beginning of the fall, spring and summer terms.
-Any person who wishes to enter the University during any term - fall, spring, or summer, as an undergraduate (freshman or transfer), returning/readmitted student, or non-degree student, should visit the website www.admissions.appstate.edu for full information and application procedures.
+Any person who wishes to enter the University during any term - fall, spring, or summer, as an undergraduate (first-year or transfer), or non-degree student, should visit the website www.admissions.appstate.edu for full information and application procedures.